fsi-open/admin-bundle/Resources/doc/events.md

 Following example will show you how to handle dynamically added/removed relation elements for doctrine entity.
 Just like in http://symfony.com/doc/current/cookbook/form/form_collections.html#allowing-tags-to-be-removed
+> This exsmple is only proof of concept, you should use orphanRemoval doctrine relation option instead of building complicated
+> event listener.

-First you need to create event event listener
+First you need to create event listener class

 ```php